-By October 21, your committee will submit up to 8 project proposals to the Budget Office, who will share them with other department staff and the City Manager.
+By October 13, your committee will submit up to 8 project proposals to the Budget Office, who will share them with other department staff and the City Manager.
 Department staff will provide cost estimates and final feedback for these proposals.
 All proposals must be reviewed by the City Manager to ensure they meet all the legal requirements for capital funding before being submitted for a public vote.

-Each of the four Budget Delegate committees can ultimately recommend 4-6 projects for the PB ballot, for a total of 20 projects on the ballot.
+Each of the four Budget Delegate committees can ultimately recommend 4-6 projects for the PB ballot, for a total of 16 out of 20 projects on the ballot.
 We ask that you submit more than 4 projects for final vetting, because some projects may hit roadblocks and not receive final approval.
+The remaining four projects for the ballot will be proposed by a separate youth committee.